MRT 2021 Day 3, April 7, Wednesday

 At section mile 29.9 Red Rock camping restrictions are in effect, and the next place to camp is at mile 48.1, and I enter the restricted zone at 1PM.
 It is certainly too early to stop for the day, so the plan is to hike on for a thirty miler day with a night hike the last few miles.

-Many grand rock formations, which seems to inspire tourists to rent noisy ATVs.
+Many grand rock formations are on proud display, which seems to inspire tourists to rent noisy ATVs.

-The MRT goes down a wash to avoid the motorists, but no escaping the helicopter tours.
+The MRT goes down a wash to avoid the motorists, but there is no escaping the din of helicopter tours.
 The wash was hard to walk in because of overhanging cats-claw, but meandering parallel game trails were easier to follow.
 The route makes several cross-country segments to avoid dusty dirt roads, and later followed some mountain bike trails.

 One dirt tank I hoped to get water from was dried up, and a residential area that might have had a duck pond was posted “No Trespassing”, so I did not risk it.
 Later, after dark as I continued hiking in cooler temperatures, I did find a rock pool of water in a dry creek bed, as documented as likely in my hiking guide, so all is right with the world.
 I reach Brins Mesa at 9PM, and cowboy camp, not bothering to put up a tent.